 Some believe the name Brooklyn is derived from the Lenape Tribe, with translations to “the place where beards grow” and “valley of the beautiful squaws.”
 The name could also be derived from the Dutch, who named Brooklyn after Breukelen, Netherlands.
 The Dutch left Manhattan for what they perceived to be better soil in the heights across the river as opposed to Manhattan’s rocky soil.
 Formerly, Brooklyn was characterized as the “city of churches.”
-Brooklyn Heights is one of the more affluent neighborhoods within Brooklyn and was originally called Brooklyn Village.
+Brooklyn Heights is one of the more affluent neighborhoods within Brooklyn and was initially called Brooklyn Village.
 Today, it is still well-known for its townhouses.

 Chelsea, on the west side of Manhattan, derives its name after British Major, Thomas Clarke’s home.
 Clarke purchased almost 100 acres in 1750 between what is currently 8th Avenue to the Hudson River and 21st and 24th streets.
 He built a home on the property naming it Chelsea after a retirement home and veteran’s hospital in Great Britain.
 The area was later industrialized bringing in many immigrants to work in the factories.
-The area has transformed to a mostly residential neighborhood with the average selling price of a home at $1.78 million.
+The area has transformed into a mostly residential neighborhood with the average selling price of a home at $1.78 million.

 Image via Flickr by royal_sports_club

 Financial District, Lower Manhattan

-The name Wall Street in the Financial District isn’t a significant change from what the Dutch coined initially Walstraat.
+The name Wall Street in the Financial District isn’t a significant change from what the Dutch coined Walstraat initially.
 The Financial District was formally a commercial area but is now becoming the new trendy place to live.
 The area has seen a jump in residential properties to accommodate this trend.
 The landscape is changing in the Financial District as many former office buildings are now being repurposed into residences.